 Choices are very limited with British Airways.
 Only flights from London Heathrow to Beirut and Tel Aviv are barely above the magical 2,000-mile limit and will get you 140 Tier Points in business class.

 Theoretically, the flights to Cairo, Egypt; Amman, Jordan, and Larnaca, Cyprus would also be over 2,000 miles, but only 80 Tier Points are credited in business class for these routes.

 Iberia flights from Madrid to Tel Aviv are particularly interesting:

 With Finnair, you can even break the 2,000-mile mark within continental Europe when you fly from Helsinki to Lisbon or Malaga.
 Flights to Tel Aviv are also interesting.

 It has already been shown that Amman is a good destination from Europe.
 It’s practical that Oneworld member Royal Jordanian has its hub there.
 On flights to Copenhagen, Amsterdam, Paris, and Madrid, you’ll get tier points like on long-haul routes.

 Royal Air Maroc

 Royal Air Maroc has only been a member of the Oneworld alliance since early 2020 and operates its hub in Casablanca, Morocco.
 From there, flights to Stockholm and Istanbul are particularly worthwhile.
-There is also a flight to Cairo, Amman, Beirut, or Moscow.
+There is also a flight to Cairo, Amman, Beirut.

 With American Airlines, domestic flights over 2,000 miles, in particular, can be very handy on the way to your status.
 Some routes are even flown with widebodies so that you can enjoy a real lie-flat business class.